clauswilke/dataviz/docs/pitfalls_of_color_use.md

 <p class="caption">(\#fig:army-rose-cvd-sim)(ref:army-rose-cvd-sim)</p>
 </div>

 Things are most complicated for qualitative scales, because there we need many different colors and they all need to be distinguishable from each other under all forms of cvd.
 My preferred qualitative color scale, which I use extensively throughout this book, was developed specifically to address this challenge (Figure \@ref(fig:palette-Okabe-Ito)).
-By providing eight different colors, it palette works for nearly any scenario with discrete colors.
+By providing eight different colors, the palette works for nearly any scenario with discrete colors.
 As discussed at the beginning of this chapter, you should probably not color-code more than eight different items in a plot anyways.

 (ref:palette-Okabe-Ito) Qualitative color palette for all color-vision deficiencies [@Okabe-Ito-CUD].
 The alphanumeric codes represent the colors in RGB space, encoded as hexadecimals.
 In many plot libraries and image-manipulation programs, you can just enter these codes directly.
 If your software does not take hexadecimals directly, you can also use the values in Table \@ref(tab:color-codes).